-Data collected by market research company Ipsos Mori in early January suggested that six in ten 60%) of Brits said “they are finding it harder to stay positive day-to-day compared with before the virus,” with only 6% of Brits saying they find things easier.
-And after the total UK death count surpassing 120,000 mark in recent months, it’s not surprising that people are struggling to feel hopeful.
+Data collected by market research company Ipsos Mori in early January suggested that six in 10 (60%) Brits said “they are finding it harder to stay positive day-to-day compared with before the virus,” with only 6% of Brits saying they find things easier.
+And after the total UK death count surpassing 150,000 mark in recent months, it’s not surprising that people are struggling to feel hopeful.

 Describing the effects of "re-entry anxiety," consultant psychologist Marc Hekster told The Independent: "It's the fear of the unknown and the loss of this period of safety created by the enforced lockdown into our homes."
 He continued: "Lockdown has created an artificial sense of security about the world.
-We have been protected from the virus and perhaps also protected from complicated family circumstances, family conflicts, and other external issues."
+We have been protected from the virus, and perhaps also protected from complicated family circumstances, family conflicts, and other external issues."

 1. Take it steady, don't take too much on too soon.
 Whether that's going back to work or venturing out to non-essential shops, taking it one step at a time is better than overwhelming yourself all at once.

 Taverner advises: “Go slowly, set small goals, and take tiny steps to get out of your comfort zone.”
 She highlights that it’s important to “come out of lockdown at a pace that works for you”.
 And recommends that you “buddy up with someone who will support you” to help with the process.

 2. Work on building yourself up in stages progressively, taking on greater challenges to expose yourself to others, and the outside world.
 For example, make the transition from popping out to your local coffee shop for five minutes to meeting up with friends for half an hour.

 3. Don't rely on a crutch such as alcohol — this might feel like it will help in the short-term, but longer-term it could well backfire.
 Invest in your mental health, and the support of others, whether that's continuing with nightly catch-up calls with family and friends, or keeping up your relaxing meditation routine.